tenx29/resync-parallel-worker/docs/api-reference/threadpool.md

 (worker: ModuleScript, threads: number, queueType: QueueType?, allowDispatchingToBusyThreads: boolean?): ThreadPool
 ```

 Creates a new ThreadPool using the specified worker module and number of threads.
+All threads are initialized automatically when the ThreadPool is created.

 - `worker` should be a [ModuleScript](https://create.roblox.com/docs/reference/engine/classes/ModuleScript) that returns a function.
 When a task is dispatched, the function is called with the current thread's [Actor](https://create.roblox.com/docs/reference/engine/classes/Actor), the thread worker's index (1-indexed), and any additional arguments passed to the dispatch method.
 - `threads` is the number of threads to create in the pool.
 Should be a positive integer.